dkg08/swivt-assignment-project/README.md

 ## Known issues (work in progress)

-This project is still ongoing.
 The part of making it mobile responsive is still in progress.
+The bottom component parts are left for adding responsive code which I am still working on.